• Skip to primary navigation

 Seasonings: This recipe uses garlic cloves, chili powder, cumin, oregano, and salt/pepper.
 All of which are the basis of many Latin/Mexican-inspired dishes.

-Toppings: Use whatever toppings you like.
-Some of my favorites are black beans, corn, cheese, sour cream, jarred salsa, avocado or guacamole, fresh tomatoes and/or peppers, and extra limes for squeezing on top of the bowl.
+Toppings: Use whatever favorite taco toppings you like.
+My personal preference for toppings is a combination of black beans, pinto beans, corn, cheddar cheese, sour cream, salsa, creamy avocado or guacamole, fresh tomatoes (especially cherry tomatoes) and/or bell peppers, and extra limes for squeezing on top of the bowl.

 How to Make Turkey Taco Bowls